Griffinhale/tastebuds_containerized/README.md

 ```
 - Auth pages live at `http://localhost:3000/login` and `/register`, hitting the FastAPI auth endpoints using `NEXT_PUBLIC_API_BASE`.
 Tokens are issued as httpOnly cookies; no `localStorage` usage.
 - After logging in, the home page shows your signed-in status via `/api/me`, and `/menus` lists/creates menus, lets you add/delete courses/items, and includes a search drawer that can ingest external matches.
 Use the refresh/log out buttons on the home page as needed.
+- Mark a menu public and share `http://localhost:3000/menus/{slug}` for the read-only view backed by `/api/public/menus/{slug}`.

 ## API quickstart
 Authenticated routes accept `Authorization: Bearer <access_token>` and the browser also gets httpOnly cookies (`access_token`, `refresh_token`) from register/login/refresh.
 Register/login returns both access and refresh tokens; refresh is available at `/api/auth/refresh`.
+Refresh tokens rotate on every call and are revoked server-side when they expire or when you log out—reusing an old refresh cookie will yield `401`.
 ```bash
 # Register
 curl -X POST http://localhost:8000/api/auth/register \